 One of the very first things new dog parents have to decide (besides what to name your adorable pup) is what the best flea and tick prevention is for your four-legged family member.
 And it’s pretty obvious why, too—you really, really don’t want these pests in your home or on your pooch.

 For one thing, fleas aren’t just an itchy nuisance (though they’re also that).
 Both fleas and ticks can make your fur baby sick.
 Dogs can get Lyme and other tick-borne diseases that can give them fevers, swollen joints and even kidney disease.
-Dogs also can get skin allergies from flea saliva, as well as tapeworms and anemia from the bites.
+Dogs also can get skin allergies from flea saliva, which can lead to hot spots and skin infections, as well as tapeworms and anemia from the bites.
 OK, we’re all in agreement that fleas and ticks are just plain bad news, right?
 So, what’s a dog mom or dad to do?

 Flea and tick prevention for dogs is the best way to go.
 Depending on the type you use, tick and flea meds for dogs can kill existing creepy crawlies and stop these pests from latching on in the first place.
 Luckily, there’s a wide range available, from over-the-counter methods to prescription-only options that require a visit to the vet.

 Ready to start the search for the best flea and tick prevention for dogs?
 Let us guide you to the perfect pick for your pup.

 How to Find the Best Flea and Tick Prevention for Dogs

 Before you get too far in your search and certainly before applying any medication, have a conversation with the vet, recommends Carly Fox, DVM, a staff doctor at the Animal Medical Center in New York City.
 That way you can avoid giving your pup something that can be harmful or ineffective.
 So here’s what to consider: